hanconst/cics-liberty-minibank-example/README.md

 ## Contents

 ###Frontend application
-- Minibank-JEE7-Frontend/src
+- ***Minibank-JEE7-Frontend/src***

-	Source code of frontend.In **entity** folder,
+	Source code of frontend.In `entity`  folder, it includes POJO classes for data transferring with backend server.In `managedBean` folder, it includes **CDI Beans** for **JSF** to use.
+These seven Beans match the  seven key functions in our application.
+In `Util` folder, it includes constants and JAX Client class.
-- Minibank-JEE7-Frontend/WebContent
+- ***Minibank-JEE7-Frontend/WebContent***

-	Web pages' source code and configurations for web layer, e.g. web.xml
+	Web pages' source code and configurations for web layer, e.g. web.xml.In `minibank-pages` folder, it includes the .xhtml pages we use and they use **JSF** tags to transfer data with CDI Beans.
-- Minibank-JEE7-Frontend/wlp
+- ***Minibank-JEE7-Frontend/wlp***

-	server.xml configuration for frontend Liberty Server.
+	**server.xml** configuration for frontend Liberty Server.When you start your own Liberty server for frontend, please replace the default server.xml file with this one.
-- Minibank-JEE7-Frontend/com.ibm.cicsdev.minibank.frontend.war
+- ***Minibank-JEE7-Frontend/com.ibm.cicsdev.minibank.frontend.war***
 	war bundle for frontend.
-It's independent from the files above, without any coding and import steps, just put it in dropins file of frontend server, then the frontend part can easily run.
+It's independent from the files above, without any coding and import steps, just put it in ***dropins*** folder of frontend server, then the frontend part can easily run.

 ###Backend application
-- Minibank-JEE7-Backend/src
+- ***Minibank-JEE7-Backend/src***

-	Source code of backend.
+	Source code of backend.In `DTO` file are date transfer objects to communicate with frontend.For `entities` folder it includes the entities using in **JPA** and will be persist into datebase when the application start.`JAXConfig` is the configuration class that includes the JAX-RS services need to be initiated when the application start.`service` folder includes REST services the backend supply.
-- Minibank-JEE7-Backend/WebContent
+- ***Minibank-JEE7-Backend/WebContent***
 	Web configuration files in this folder, e.g. web.xml
-- Minibank-JEE7-Backend/wlp
+- ***Minibank-JEE7-Backend/wlp***

-	server.xml configuration for backend Liberty Server. etc.
+	**server.xml** configuration for backend Liberty Server.If you setup your own Liberty server, please replace your server.xml file with this one.
-- Minibank-JEE7-Backend/com.ibm.cicsdev.minibank.backend.war
+- ***Minibank-JEE7-Backend/com.ibm.cicsdev.minibank.backend.war***
 	war bundle for backend.
-Like frontend, you can put it in dropins file of backend server, then the backend part can run on server automatically.
+Like frontend, you can put it in ***dropins*** folder of backend server, then the backend part can run on server automatically.

 ###Database table definition
-- Minibank_DDL_DB2.jcl
+- ***Minibank_DDL_DB2.jcl***
 	DDL file for DB2, you can use this JCL to create the DB2 database required by Minibank on z/OS.
-- Minibank_DDL_Derby.sql
+- ***Minibank_DDL_Derby.sql***
 	DDL file for Derby database creation, it's more easy in your local environment.

 ## Pre-reqs